ankitmaurya98/CPlusPlus-Projects/README.md

 #### LCD-Thermistor Project
 ###### In this project a thermistor is used to take temperature readings.
 Those readings are then converted into Celsius and Fahrenheit.
 They are then displayed onto a 16x2 LCD display.

+#### Ultrasonic Sensor-Stopwatch Project
+###### In this project a stopwatch timer is created in the code.
+The running time is then displayed onto a 16x2 LCD display.
+The user specifes when the stopwatch should start by typing the "START" command.
+The stopwatch stops when the Ultrasonic Sensor detects an object within 5 cm.
+The point of the Ultrasonic sensor is to act as a "finish line" that stops the time when something crosses in front of it.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------